-Tim Scott is an American politician and businessman currently serving as the junior United States senator from South Carolina since 2013.
-As a Republican, he holds several distinctions: the first African-American senator in the Southern United States to be directly elected, the longest-serving Black senator in U.S. history, the first Black American to serve in both the House and Senate, and the first Black senator to chair a full committee.
-His career marks significant milestones in African-American representation within the U.S. government.
+Tim Scott is an American politician and businessman currently serving as a U.S. Senator for South Carolina since 2013.
+As a Republican, he holds several distinctions, including being the first African-American senator from the South to be directly elected, the longest-serving African-American senator, the first African-American to serve in both the House and Senate, and the first African-American senator to chair a full committee.
+His career marks significant milestones in representation within the U.S. government.

 On September 19, 1965, Timothy Eugene Scott was born.
-He is an American businessman and politician who has been serving as the junior United States senator from South Carolina since 2013.
+He would later become a businessman and politician, serving as a U.S. Senator from South Carolina since 2013.

-In 1984 Thomas Farr was the primary coordinator of the 'ballot security' program conducted by the NCGOP and 1984 Helms for Senate Committee, according to a 1991 memo.
+In 1984, Thomas A. Farr was the primary coordinator of the 1984 'ballot security' program conducted by the NCGOP and 1984 Helms for Senate Committee.

 In 1988, Tim Scott graduated from Charleston Southern University with a Bachelor of Science degree in political science.

-In 1990 Thomas Farr was involved in voter suppression tactics during the 1990 Senate campaigns of Jesse Helms.
+In 1990, Thomas A. Farr was involved in the 1990 Senate campaigns of Jesse Helms, which sought to suppress black voters.

-In 1991, a memo from the Department of Justice under the George H. W. Bush administration stated that Thomas Farr was the primary coordinator of the 1984 'ballot security' program conducted by the NCGOP and 1984 Helms for Senate Committee.
+In 1991, a memo from the Department of Justice under the George H. W. Bush administration stated that Thomas A. Farr was the primary coordinator of the 1984 'ballot security' program.

 In February 1995, Tim Scott won a special election for the Charleston County Council at-large seat, becoming the first black Republican elected to any office in South Carolina since the late 19th century.

-In 1996, Tim Scott challenged Democratic State Senator Robert Ford in South Carolina's 42nd Senate district but lost 65–35%.
+In 1996, Tim Scott ran against Democratic State Senator Robert Ford in South Carolina's 42nd Senate district but lost, receiving 35% of the vote.

-In 1997, Tim Scott supported posting the Ten Commandments outside the council chambers and nailed a King James version of the Commandments to the wall, leading to a federal suit.
-The King James version of the Commandments had to be removed.
+In 1997, Tim Scott supported posting the Ten Commandments outside the council chambers, leading to a federal lawsuit and subsequent settlement.

-In November 2000, prior to the lawsuit, the DOJ attempted to negotiate with Charleston County officials regarding racial discrimination under the Voting Rights Act.
+In November 2000, prior to filing a lawsuit, the U.S. Department of Justice attempted to negotiate with Charleston County officials regarding concerns that at-large council seats diluted the voting strength of the African American minority.

 In 2000, Tim Scott was reelected to the Charleston County Council.

-In January 2001, the U.S. Department of Justice sued Charleston County, South Carolina, for racial discrimination under the Voting Rights Act.
+In January 2001, the U.S. Department of Justice sued Charleston County, South Carolina, for racial discrimination under the Voting Rights Act, alleging that at-large elections diluted the voting strength of the African American minority.

-In 2004, Tim Scott was reelected again to the Charleston County Council with 61% of the vote, defeating Democrat Elliot Summey.
+In 2004, Tim Scott was re-elected to the Charleston County Council, defeating Democrat Elliot Summey with 61% of the vote.

-In 2007, Tim Scott became chairman of the Charleston County Council.
+In 2007, Tim Scott became the chairman of the Charleston County Council, having served on the council since 1995.

-In 2008, Tim Scott was elected to represent District 117 in the South Carolina House of Representatives, becoming the first Republican African-American State Representative in South Carolina in more than 100 years.
+In 2008, Tim Scott won the election for District 117 of the South Carolina House of Representatives, becoming the first Republican African-American State Representative in South Carolina in over 100 years.

-In March 2011, Tim Scott co-sponsored a welfare reform bill that, according to ThinkProgress, would terminate food stamps to families when a family member participates in a labor strike.
+In March 2011, Tim Scott co-sponsored a welfare reform bill that sparked controversy, with claims that it would terminate food stamps to families when a family member participates in a labor strike.

-In July 2011, Tim Scott introduced legislation preventing the National Labor Relations Board (NLRB) from ordering employers to relocate, shut down, or transfer employment.
+In July 2011, Tim Scott introduced legislation to limit the National Labor Relations Board's (NLRB) authority, preventing it from ordering employers to relocate, shut down, or transfer employment.

-On December 17, 2012, South Carolina governor Nikki Haley announced she would appoint Tim Scott to replace retiring Senator Jim DeMint.
-Scott became the first African American U.S. senator from South Carolina.
+On December 17, 2012, South Carolina Governor Nikki Haley appointed Tim Scott to the U.S. Senate, filling the seat vacated by Jim DeMint.
+He became the first African American U.S. Senator from South Carolina.

 In 2012, Tim Scott's campaign received over $540,000 in political donations from oil, gas and coal interests.

-In 2012, Tim Scott, when asked if he was still following his pledge of abstinence until marriage that he publicly declared in the late 1990s, replied, "Not as well as I did then."
+In 2012, when asked if he was still following his pledge of abstinence until marriage, Tim Scott replied, "Not as well as I did then."

-On February 1, 2013, Tim Scott's first term as the only African American senator ended.
+Tim Scott's first term as the only African American Senator came to an end on February 1, 2013.

-On October 31, 2013, Tim Scott's second term as the only African American senator ended.
+Tim Scott's second term as the only African American Senator came to an end on October 31, 2013.

 In January 2014, Tim Scott signed an amicus brief in support of Senator Ron Johnson's legal challenge to the U.S. Office of Personnel Management's Affordable Care Act ruling.